NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

     ```
     *`$TMPDIR` is a preset variable that points to `/tmp/scratch/<JOB_ID>`.
 Be sure to use the flag `SBATCH --tmp=<LOCAL_DISK_REQUEST>` or your job will use RAM.*

-??? example "Sample batch script for an MPI job"
+??? example "Sample batch script for an MPI job (CPU and GPU)"
+    The default module for running MPI jobs, PrgENV-cray is automatically loaded for all users.

     ```
-    Eagle MPI (intel-mpi, hpe-mpi):

     #!/bin/bash
     #SBATCH --nodes=4                   # Number of nodes
     #SBATCH --ntasks=100                # Request 100 CPU cores
     #SBATCH --time=06:00:00             # Job should run for up to 6 hours
     #SBATCH --account=<project handle>  # Where to charge NREL Hours

-    module swap PrgEnv-cray <new_PrgEnv>  # Line to run if software to run uses a different PrgEnv than the default
+    # module swap PrgEnv-cray <new_PrgEnv>  # Line to run if software to run uses a different PrgEnv than the default

     srun ./compiled_mpi_binary          # srun will infer which mpirun to use
     ```
     *For best scheduling functionality, it is not recommended to select a partition.*

+    To run an MPI job on GPUs, you have to source modules for the GPUs, similar to the example GPU scripts.

+    ```
+    #!/bin/bash
+    #SBATCH --account=<your-account-name>
+    #SBATCH --nodes=1
+    #SBATCH --gres=gpu:2
+    #SBATCH --mem=180G
+    #SBATCH --ntasks-per-node=2
+    #SBATCH --cpus-per-task=1
+    #SBATCH --time=02:00:00
+    #SBATCH --job-name=<your-job-name>

+    export MPICH_GPU_SUPPORT_ENABLED=1

+    source /nopt/nrel/apps/gpu_stack/env_cpe23.sh  # Required
+    ml craype-x86-genoa

+    srun ./compiled_mpi_binary          # srun will infer which mpirun to use
+    ```

 ??? example "Sample batch script for high-priority job"
     ```